giovanivpoletto/getting-and-cleanind-data-course-project/CodeBook.md

 tBodyGyroJerkMagmean
 tBodyGyroJerkMagstd</b>

-- the following variables indicates mean of the frequency domain signals for each activity and each subject.
+- the following variables indicates the mean of the frequency domain signals for each activity and each subject.
 <b>fBodyAccmeanX
 fBodyAccmeanY
 fBodyAccmeanZ